SaiTejaswiniNarne/6-5-Async-await-with-Spheros/README.md

 Sai Tejaswini Narne

 ## Workshop Topic
-Our topic Async-await with Spheros.
+Our topic is Async-await with Spheros.
 //Describe the focus and purpose of your workshop.

 ## Process